ethereum/ethereum-org-website/src/content/energy_consumption/index.md

 ## Proof-of-work energy expenditure {#proof-of-work}

 Proof-of-work is a robust way to secure against dishonest changes to the blockchain, but it is problematic for several reasons.
 Since the right to mine a block requires solving a computational puzzle, miners can increase their odds of success by investing in more powerful hardware.
 These incentives cause an arms race with miners acquiring increasingly power-hungry mining equipment.
-Ethereum's proof-of-work protocol currently consumes as much energy as a medium-sized country<sup>[^1]</sup>.
+Ethereum's proof-of-work protocol currently has a total annualized power consumption approximately equal to that of Finland <sup>[^1]</sup> and carbon footprint similar to Switzerland<sup>[^1]</sup>.

 ## Proof-of-stake {#proof-of-stake}